MuhammadHabibKhan/uok-travel-guide/README.md

 ## Possible Improvements:
 - Dijkstra can be implemented using Adjacency List instead of Adjacency matrix to save computation and reduce time complexity since only the neighbors are required.
-- The alogrithm can also be implemented using Priority Queues to reduce the time complexity even further.
+- The algorithm can also be implemented using Priority Queues to reduce the time complexity even further.
 - Path tracing can be improved as suggested above.